Multics > Library > Articles

 Code review practices in the Multics development process changed over time in several ways.
 The initial 1960s approach was informal.
 As the system grew, and we learned from our mistakes, we added process safeguards: one of these was audit.
 In the 1980s, the B2 effort added more process requirements, and altered the way we did audit for code inside the Trusted Computing Base.
 (Not all kernel changes were subject to special B2 audit/testing procedures.
 Only those code sections implementing B2 security, access control, access audit trail, and authentication and authorization were subject to additional auditing.)

 Auditing began as an informal practice in the mid 1960s.
 I remember that Noel Morris and I often practiced a kind of "pair programming" in those days, because we had only one terminal to share.
+One of us would type a line of code but not hit RETURN until the other said "OK" or "wait, I see a problem."
 We would routinely ask each other to look over new code when we were working on CTSS, and we continued this practice when working on bootstrap1 and other parts of Multics bootload in 1967.
-Other teams at Project MAC and GE established similar customs.
+Other Multics programmers at Project MAC and GE established similar customs.
 The idea of reviewing each others' code grew, and we learned from each other and from mistakes, during the 60s and early 70s.

 We started requiring code auditing in the Multics process sometime around 1975.
 There was some resistance, but we overcame it through peer pressure and leadership by example.
 (We had never heard of any other code review practice, such as Fagan-style code inspections or of structured walkthroughs; we made our process up by ourselves.)